IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 * **Spatial resolution:** 0.25&deg; (~25 km)
 * **Climatology period:** 1991–2020

-*5-degree intervals are marked on the SST plot in grey.
+*5-degree intervals are marked as lines on the SST plot (left).
-On the anomaly plots the lines indicate 1.29 and 2.33 standard deviations above normal (approximately the upper 90th and 99th percentiles relative to the climatology).
+On the anomaly plots (right) the lines indicate 1.29 and 2.33 standard deviations above normal (approximately the upper 90th and 99th percentiles relative to the climatology).
 The Canadian Exclusive Economic Zone is indicated with a dashed line.
 Points indicate selected stations along [Line-P](https://www.dfo-mpo.gc.ca/science/data-donnees/line-p/index-eng.html).*